 And so it is the call of Jesus which divides us: three against two and two against three; the father divided against the son, son against father, mother against daughter, daughter against mother, mother-in-law against daughter-in-law, daughter-in-law against mother-in-law.
 Do you get the message?
 There is nothing more divisive than the truth.
 And before the truth which Jesus claims to be - we must all choose.

-In this strange, confused generation so besotted with catch cries borrowed from the business world, like ‘welcoming and inclusive’, the gospel of truth, which divide not only mother from daughter, but also joints from the marrow (Heb 4:12), stands as the Word which alone can save.
+In this strange, confused generation so besotted with catch cries borrowed from the world of business and politics, like ‘welcoming and inclusive’, the gospel of truth, which divides not only mother from daughter, but also joints from the marrow (Heb 4:12), stands as the Word which alone can save.

 Next week someone will actually ask Jesus the question: Sir, will there be only a few saved?
 There is nothing at all welcoming and inclusive about Jesus’ answer, nor about the narrow door which he tells us to try our best to enter because many will try to enter and not succeed.